samwfrancis/Programming3D/GameDesignDocuments.md

 ### ​The Premise

-The Character has a normal life in a regular world but is captured my Scientists and is sent to a virtual world to see how he will escape
+The Character is captured by Scientists and is sent to a virtual world to see how they will solve puzzles

 ### ​In-game Narrative